FluxML/Flux.jl/docs/src/models/overview.md

 ## Make a Trivial Prediction

 This example will predict the output of the function `4x + 2`.
+Making such predictions is called "linear regression", and is really too simple to *need* a neural network.
+But it's a nice toy example.

 First, import `Flux` and define the function we want to simulate:

 ```jldoctest overview
 julia> using Flux